Here, the Ovia Health clinical team answers your questions about ART and elective care during COVID-19.

 Should I get the COVID-19 vaccine?

 Your midwife, doctor, or other healthcare professional is a great resource for more information about the COVID-19 vaccine.
-Ultimately, you are the one who knows what is best for your body and your family.

 Should I get the COVID-19 booster shot?

 Reviewed by the Ovia Health Clinical Team Updated